 - Viewing Film

 To search for audiovisual materials, go to the Keyword Search page of the library catalog.
 Look for the Format Filters drop-down menu.
 From the menu, select “Visual material-Videorecording,” and then type your search terms into the boxes.

-Students with overdue film will be charged $1.00 per day per item.
+There are no overdue charges for DVD and VHS materials.
+If materials are kept past the grace period, the student will be billed $75.00 for each item that is not returned.
 If the overdue film has been recalled, the student will be charged $3.00 per day.
 If the film is on Course Reserve, late charges are $1.00 per hour or any part of an hour.
 Charges continue to accrue when the Library is closed and when school is not in session.